hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 ---

-A `condition` block supports the following:
+A `condition` block exports the following:

 * `variable` - The [variable](https://docs.microsoft.com/azure/application-gateway/rewrite-http-headers#server-variables) of the condition.